 - 13 December 2017

-- Posted in: Health & Social Care, Planning & Development, Management & Leadership
+- Posted in: Healthcare, Planning & Development, Management & Leadership

 For this government, making it through a major event in the political calendar with minimal damage control has become something of an achievement.